How to determine if your site favors cell tower development.

 Cell tower income is the best way that you can go green.
 With all the extra cell tower rental income that you'll have coming in you can spend all the extra time you have saving the planet.
 But before that happens, you need to successfully negotiate a cell phone tower lease agreement.
 Probably a good idea to speak with a Telecom Lease Genius at our company, Tower Genius LLC.

-But seriously, so many of our visitors contact us about putting a cell tower on property that they own or ask us how to get a cell site on their building on land.
+But seriously, so many of our visitors contact us about getting a cell tower on property that they own or ask us how to get a cell site on their building on land.
 You know who you are, the person who called our toll free number 20 times after they pressed "Option-1" .

-I want a cell tower on my property as much as anyone else but obviously not every site is going to work from a number of different perspectives.
+I want cell tower income generated on my property as much as anyone else but obviously not every site is going to work from a number of different perspectives.
 Therefore we've put together a brief cell tower site selection guide below.
 Gathering the following information and meeting these criteria will improve your chances of generating cell tower income on your site.

 Cell Tower Rent Values: 'Something wicked this way comes.'